Pecan

 Pro Tips

-- Keep separate from strongly-scented foods as pecans absorb odors
+- Keep away from strong-smelling foods as pecans absorb odors

 Origin & Heritage